dankinder/walker/FAQ.md

 case.

-In other words, you can set gc_grace_seconds to a non-zero number if you wish, but 0 works more optimaly.
+In other words, you can set gc_grace_seconds to a non-zero number if you wish, but 0 works more optimally.

 #### Can I run Walker with Cassandra on (Mac OS X | Windows | etc.)?